How Long to Cook Chicken Breast in the Oven

 Lilechka75/Getty Images

 If you’re following a specific recipe, then don’t deviate!
-But here’s a general formula…
+Otherwise, follow this general formula:

 We’d be remiss not to mention instant read thermometers, probably your best tool to determine whether or not your chicken is done.
 Insert an instant read thermometer in the thickest part of the breast — you’re looking for a final temperature of 165 F. If you don’t have an instant read thermometer, you can also cut into the thickest part of the chicken with a paring knife to make sure there’s no visible pink meat.